abelson-lab/PAMPHLET/README.md

 3. To illustrate, suppose only 100 probes are supplied per individual per gene, and assume one probe targets at least 1 SNP site.
 If the user wishes to obtain informative output in 5 of those SNP sites for every individual, in that case, the MAF needs to be around 5%.
-4. Next, for the top CNV genes, find SNPs around the MAF.
-It excludes all simple nucleotide polymorphism, except SNP, through the class column in dbSNP file.
-As well, it excludes non bi-allele SNP through allele frequency count.
+4. Next, for the top CNV genes, filter SNPs to only contain SNPs within 1% of the required MAF.
+It excludes all simple nucleotide polymorphism, except SNP, through the class column in the dbSNP file.
+As well, it excludes non-bi-allele SNP through allele frequency count.

-<p style="text-align: center;"> <strong>Top CNV Genes:</strong> For example, the top 10 CNV genes by number of tumour
+<p style="text-align: center;"> <strong>Top CNV Genes:</strong> For example, the top 10 CNV genes by number of tumours
 or samples it is found in.</p>

 5. After SNPs are found, they undergo a similar process to shift and delete.
 However, this time it is the number of SNPs